jacob-horton/personal-website/content/posts/2025/11-07-creating-a-language.md

 # Conclusion

-Creating your own programming language is a project I would highly recommend every developer gives a shot.
-There is no shortage of text books and academic literature on the topic of language and compiler design.
-It may first appear to be quite daunting - there are many topics to dive into, and some get really complex - I have only scratched the surface in this post.
-However, you do not need to go very deep to get your first language working.
-I hope that, in this post, I have given you enough information to get you started on your own compiler journey, without overwhelming you too much.
+Designing a programming language may seem like a mountain to climb, but as I hope to have shown, each step is made of understandable and manageable steps.
+Each step builds on the last to create your very own language that works in the way *you* define.

+Of course, we've only scratched the surface here.
+Every topic we've touched on opens the door to a much deeper world.
+There are also countless other paths to explore - type systems, memory models, tooling and more!
+But don't let that overwhelm you.
+You don't need to understand everything to get started - the best way to learn is simply by building.

-To get started, I would very highly recommend following Crafting Interpreters by Robert Nystrom, which guides you through the whole process, and points you to future areas of experimentation.
-After finishing this, I would encourage you to try to make your own language, which will make sure you have properly understood everything.
+If you're feeling inspired, I'd highly recommend starting by following Crafting Interpreters by Robert Nystrom, which guides you through the theory and implementation of the ideas covered here, and points you to exciting next steps.
+Once you've worked through that, try designing your own language - it doesn't have to be groundbreaking.
+Even the simplest language you create will be an incredibly rewarding learning experience.

+Good luck, and happy language building!

 # Resources